 3. Morton v Morton –

-In Morton v Morton FamCA 30 the brother was a co-Appointor.
+In Morton v Morton FamCA 30 the brother is a co-Appointor.
 Therefore, the Family Court did not include the assets in the Family Trust in the pool of matrimonial assets.

 So how you structure the control of your Family Trust is important.
 It may stop the Family Court from considering them as part of the matrimonial property on a relationship breakdown.

 Wife argues: Husband and his brother ‘control’ the Trust together

 - Mr and Mrs Morton from Sydney are married for 10 years.

 - There were no children of the marriage.